Project-MONAI/MONAI/CONTRIBUTING.md

 ## Introduction

+Welcome to Project MONAI!
+We're excited you're here and want to contribute.
 This documentation is intended for individuals and institutions interested in contributing to MONAI.
 MONAI is an open-source project and, as such, its success relies on its community of contributors willing to keep improving it.
 Your contribution will be a valued addition to the code base; we simply ask that you read this page and understand our contribution process, whether you are a seasoned open-source contributor or whether you are a first-time contributor.

 ### Communicate with us